 We provide quiet title representation for clients owning property in Hallandale, Miramar, Hollywood, Aventura, Fort Lauderdale, Pembroke Pines, Weston, Davie, North Miami Beach, Dania Beach and all other cities in Miami-Dade and Broward County and throughout Florida.

 Get A Free Case Evaluation – Call (954) 458-8655

-Please feel free to fill out the “Talk With An Attorney” form above for a free case evaluation or to ask any questions by e-mail at no cost to you - or just give Larry a call for a free case evaluation at
+Please feel free to fill out the “Talk With Us” form above for a free case evaluation or to ask any questions or just give Larry a call at (954) 458-8655.

-Do you want to read more about Florida Quiet Title issues?
+Do you want to read more about Quiet Title issues?

 Check out Larry’s discussion of various Florida quiet title issues and read the language of the statutes enacted by the Florida Legislature ….